Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_1618_en.md

 #### Q. My antivirus software detects file `poke_updater.exe` as a potential virus, why is that?

-A. As the updater executable is being compiled by using library pyInstaller, antivirus software like Windows Defender automatically detect it as a potential virus.
+_~~A. As the updater executable is being compiled by using library pyInstaller, antivirus software like Windows Defender automatically detect it as a potential virus.
 The `poke_updater.exe` file does not contain any kind of malicious code and we are currently working to find a way that it is not detected so.
-As we want to be as transparent as possible on how the updater works, we have also made the source code for the `poke_updater.exe` available.
+As we want to be as transparent as possible on how the updater works, we have also made the source code for the `poke_updater.exe` available.~~_
+A. Starting with release 1.1.0 we have changed the way the executable is being compiled, which should no longer trigger this false positive.
+If that is not the case, please raise an [issue]((https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/issues/new?assignees=&labels=&projects=&template=bug-report-english.md&title=%5BBUG%5D)) for us to look further into it.

 #### Q. Will you make the source code for the updater available?